Ayushburman/I-Think/Topics/Leadership.md

 | 9 | How Hitler Came to Power — Analysis | [▶ Watch](https://youtu.be/I6eIox2vOiA?si=PMOo0_TdIIIaTJ1q) |

 ---
+## Phase 3 — Modern Era Leaders

+> Study these after the historical context is established.
+These leaders shaped the 20th–21st century world order.

 ---

 ### 3. Joseph Stalin